PharmGKB/PharmCAT/docs/using/Running-PharmCAT-Pipeline.md

 Reporter arguments:
   -reporter             Run reporter independently.
   -rs <sources>, --reporter-sources <sources>
-                        Comma-separated list of sources to limit report to: [CPIC, DPWG, FDA] -re, --reporter-extended
+                        Comma-separated list of sources to limit recommendations to: [CPIC, DPWG, FDA] -re, --reporter-extended
-                        Output extended report.
-  -reporterJson, --reporter-save-json
+                        Write an extended report (includes all possible genes and drugs, even if no data is available) -reporterJson, --reporter-save-json
                         Save reporter results as JSON.